 The second big headwind is the debt load.
 All of this big M&A activity over the years has left the company sitting on a pretty highly leveraged balance sheet.
 As the end of 2016 the total debt pile stood at around $120 billion.
 Net out the $8.5 billion or so that Anheuser-Busch held in cash and equivalents and we’re talking about net debt of circa $110 billion.
-Even after factoring in normalized annual cash from operations of around $20 billion that looks like an uncomfortably large number.
+Even after factoring in estimated 2018 earnings before interest, taxes, depreciation and amortization (EBITDA) of around $25 billion that looks like an uncomfortably large number.

-Management’s long-term target is to reduce that net debt ratio to something like 2x cashflow.
-As stated above the company is probably bringing in around $20 billion per year in cash on a normalized basis.
-Once you strip out capital expenditures (roughly $4.75 billion per annum) and the dividend (around $8.5 billion per annum) you are left with around $7 billion in annual “free” cash.
-Unless that 2x cashflow target is a very long-term then don’t be surprised to see a dividend cut in order to get there faster.
-Given the company currently pays 3-4% interest on that debt mountain then personally I’d see that as a positive development freeing up more cash to reach the bottom line.
+Management’s long-term target is to reduce that net debt ratio to something like 2x EBITDA.
+Once you strip out interest, taxes, capital expenditures and the dividend you aren’t left with a whole lot of cash for debt reduction.
+Unless that 2x debt/cashflow target is a very long-term one then don’t be surprised to see a dividend cut in order to get there faster.
+Given the company currently pays 3.5%-4% interest on that debt mountain then personally I’d see that as a positive development freeing up more cash to reach the bottom line.
 At the very least we should probably only expect low to mid-single digit dividend per share growth from here on out.

 By far the most important headwind though is its current valuation.
 You could forgive low growth out to perpetuity if the stock was going on sale for, let’s say, 14-15x annual earnings.
 In that case you’re base scenario is already locking in a 6.5-7% shareholder yield.
 Then you can start thinking about organic growth from purchasing power and volume growth.
 Since the beer industry is pretty stodgy let’s call that figure as sitting somewhere between 1% and 2%.
 On top of that you can throw in the high quality cashflow from brands like Budweiser, Corona and Stella Artois which can enrich shareholders in other ways (paying off debt which reduces interest costs, repurchasing shares to increase future earnings and dividend per share growth, and so on).